Broadway, North Carolina: Government

 The town of Broadway has a mayor and council form of government.
 Past mayors of the town include M.A.
 McLeod, A.P.
 Thomas, Vernon Stevens, Sion Hubert Rosser, Leonard Rosser, H.A.
 Thomas, Thelma Sloan, Ralph Hunter, Henry Green, Harold Harrington.
 The current mayor is Donald Andrews.

+Emergency Services

+The town of Broadway is covered by the Broadway Police Department & the Lee County Sheriff's Office for law enforcement matters.
+The Cape Fear Rural Fire Department provides fire protection to the town.
+The fire department was established in 1953 and has been providing services since.
+First Health of the Carolinas EMS provides emergency medical services and received the county contract in 2023.

 Finance

 The Bank of Broadway was started by D.E.
 Shaw in 1909.
 During the Great Depression the Bank of Broadway kept operations running, and it was noted in the Sanford Herald on January 23, 1930: "Bank of Broadway is an unusual institution.
 In the midst of financial depression, it is in a flourishing condition."
-It is widely believed and recorded somewhere in the annals of the SEC and FDIC history that on the March 6, 1933 Bank Holiday, the Bank of Broadway did not close its doors, the examiners stated that the books were in proper order and the accounts were solvent, keep operating.
+It is widely believed and recorded somewhere in the annals of the SEC and FDIC history that on the March 6, 1933, Bank Holiday, the Bank of Broadway did not close its doors, the examiners stated that the books were in proper order and the accounts were solvent, keep operating.
 The Bank of Broadway has changed hands over the years, becoming first the Central Bank and Trust Company, then the Carolina Bank, the branch was closed in 2018.